 MORE ESSENTIAL OIL USES & RECIPES!
 For 150+ effective recipes & natural remedies, get a copy of my national bestselling book, The Healing Power of Essential Oils.
 Buy today to get instant access to $300 in digital bonuses (videos, guides & more) to help you learn how to use essential oils safely & effectively!HealingPowerOfEssentialOils.com

 Topical inflammation ranges from uncomfortable distractions to painful problems.
 Anti-inflammatory herbs, flowers, and essential oils have a well-deserved place in natural remedies, and calendula is one of the best.
-In a summary of major monographs for calendula extracts and essential oil, the researchers note:
+In a summary of major monographs for calendula healing properties, the researchers note:

 Calendula flower is used for compresses in poorly healing wounds, bruises, rashes, boils and dermatitis.
 (4)

 This backs the traditional use of calendula petals and extracts for soothing and healing inflammation and wounds and gives it a prominent place in our natural medicine cabinets.
-Keep both an extract and essential oil on hand for versatility.
+Keep both an extract and essential oil or infused carrier oil on hand for versatility.

 Indications: Poultices, healing balms, soothing sprays.